seathasky/Baby-Auras/README.md

 The cooldown manager addon with an earlier bedtime.

-Baby Auras is minimal and user friendly.
+BabyAuras is minimal and user friendly.
 It enhances World of Warcraft's built-in Cooldown Manager with configurable alerts, freely positioned Solo icons, and additional customization.

 ![Baby Auras interface preview](https://i.imgur.com/2oidWx5.png)